Nicole-Baez/Random-Password-Generator/README.md

-# Random-Password-Generator
+# Simple-Random-Password-Generator
-Program that will randomly generate passwords using Python
+- Simple code that randomly generates passwords using Python
+- Asks user for a desired length, randomly assings characters, and presents the created password to the user